|Born||in London, England, UK|

 Young Peter was brought up in a multi-lingual family--he was fluent in Russian, French, Italian and German, and also was a native English speaker.
 He attended Westminster College in 1934-37, took the drama and acting class under Michel St. Denis at the London Theatre Studio, 1937-39, and made his stage debut in 1938 in a theatre in Surrey.
 In 1939 he made his London stage debut in a revue sketch, then had regular performances with Aylesbury Repertory Company.
 In 1940 he made his film debut in Hullo, Fame!
 (1940).

 From 1942-46 Ustinov served as a private soldier with the British Army's Royal Sussex Regiment.
 He was batman for David Niven and the two became lifelong friends.
 Ustinov spent most of his service working with the Army Cinema Unit, where he was involved in making recruitment films, wrote plays and appeared in three films as an actor.
-At that time he wrote and directed The Way Ahead (1944) (aka "The Immortal Battalion").
+At that time he co-wrote and acted in The Way Ahead (1944) (aka "The Immortal Battalion").

 Ustinov had a stellar film career as actor, director and writer, appearing in more than 100 film and television productions.
 He was awarded two Oscars for Best Supporting Actor--one for his role in Spartacus (1960) and one for his role in Topkapi (1964)--and received two more Oscar nominations as an actor and writer.
 His career slowed down a bit in the 1970s, but he made a comeback as Hercule Poirot in Death on the Nile (1978) by director John Guillermin.
-In the 1980s Ustinov reprized the Poirot role in several subsequent television movies and theatrical films, such as Evil Under the Sun (1982) and Appointment with Death (1988).
-Later he appeared as a sympathetic doctor in the disease thriller Lorenzo's Oil (1992).
+In the 1980s Ustinov recreated brilliantly Poirot in several subsequent television movies and theatrical films, such as Evil Under the Sun (1982) and Appointment with Death (1988), while his cinema work in the 1990s also includes his superb performance as Professor Gus Nikolais in George Miller's excellent dramatic film Lorenzo's Oil (1992), a character partially inspired by Hugo Wolfgang Moser, a research scientist who had been director of the Neurogenetics Research Center at the Kennedy Krieger Institute and Professor of Neurology and Pediatrics at Johns Hopkins University.

 Ustinov's effortless style and his expertise in dialectic and physical comedy made him a regular guest of talk shows and late night comedians.
 His witty and multi-dimensional humor was legendary, and he later published a collection of his jokes and quotations, summarizing his wide popularity as a raconteur.
 He was also an internationally acclaimed TV journalist.
 Ustinov covered over 100,000 miles and visited more than 30 Russian cities during the making of his well-received BBC television series Russia (1986).